lbittarello/Microeconometrics.jl/docs/src/methods.md

     names::Vector{String} = intersect(coefnames(obj₁), coefnames(obj₂)))
 ```

-This function is appropriate when both `model₁` and `model₂` were based on dependent samples.
+This function is appropriate when `model₁` and `model₂` were based on dependent samples.
 For example, the samples might consist of independent observations with some overlap
 or clustered observations with common clusters.
 The correlation structure `corr` must specify the correlation between all observations of
 both estimation samples.
-For example, you could precompute `corr` for the entire dataset
+For example, you could construct `corr` for the entire dataset
-and construct the two estimation samples via the `subset` keyword to `Microdata`.
+and construct the samples via the `subset` keyword to `Microdata`.